yroc/JavaProjects/README.md

 $ java com.example.math.MathGames
 ```
 #### Some explanatory notes
-* `java` is programmed to expect a class's *name* as its argument, not a class's filepath (location).
-This is why you need the `-cp` option to specify the class's location and can't just run a class like this:
+* `java` is programmed to expect a class's proper name as its argument, not its pathname (location).
+That's why you need the `-cp` option to specify the class's location and can't just run a class like this:

   `java ~/JavaProjects/bin/main/java/com/example/math/MathGames.class`